• Skip to primary navigation

 • 5 - Plain Crushed Biscuits

-There are a few excellent substitutes for matzo meal for those who are avoiding gluten or just want to try something new.
+There are a few excellent substitutes for matzo meal for those who are avoiding gluten or just want to try something new - including flax meal substitute options that work in many recipes.

 SubstituteKey CharacteristicsSubstitute Ratio